 Q: Does this project have anything to do with the proposed “Planet Oasis”?

-A: No. The proposed Big Walnut Interchange predates the Planet Oasis proposal by about 20 years.
+A: No. The proposed Big Walnut Interchange predates the Planet Oasis proposal by about 20 years and has nothing to do with development at the US36/SR 37 interchange.
 The primary need for the Big Walnut Interchange is to serve existing southern Delaware County residents and businesses by improving access to the freeway network via the main east-west arterial roadway system in the area (Big Walnut Road and Lewis Center Road).

 Q: Where would the ramps to and from I-71 go, and what would the limits of work on the local road network be?